pknipp/physics-sims/README.md

 }
 ```

-* Bar graphs represent the system's kinetic energy (associated with the particles' speeds), potential energy(associated with the bonds' distortion), and total energy.
+* Bar graphs represent the system's [kinetic energy](https://en.wikipedia.org/wiki/Kinetic_energy) (associated with the particles' speeds), [potential energy](https://en.wikipedia.org/wiki/Potential_energy) (associated with the bonds' distortions), and [total energy](https://en.wikipedia.org/wiki/Energy).
 In the absence of damping and aforementionned errors associated with the nonzero size of the time-step &Delta;*t*, the total energy *E* should be constant.
-Hence monitoring the constancy of *E* is probably the best way to determine if &Delta;*t* is sufficiently small.
+Hence monitoring the [constancy of *E*](https://en.wikipedia.org/wiki/Conservation_law) is probably the best way to determine if &Delta;*t* is sufficiently small.
-* Arrows represent the velocity- and acceleration-vectors for each particle.
+* Arrows represent the velocity- and acceleration-[vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)) for each particle.
 Each arrow's direction is parallel to that of the relevant vector, and each arrow's length is proportional to the magnitude of the particular vector.

 ```
 import React from "react";